-“I disagree with how you’re characterizing me and I’m going to leave now.”
+- “I disagree with how you characterize me, and I’m going to leave now.”

 5. Set boundaries.

-Boundaries are incredibly important, especially when dealing with manipulative people with whom you cannot so easily detach like grown children, parents, siblings, coworkers, etc.
+Boundaries are essential, especially when dealing with manipulative people you cannot easily detach from, like grown children, parents, siblings, or coworkers.

 We set boundaries to protect ourselves from people and things that disrupt our ability to function in healthy ways.
 This looks different depending on the situation.

-- Telling someone that you won’t answer their calls or texts while you are at work or after a certain time of day (like 9 PM).
+- Telling someone that you won’t answer their calls or texts at work or after a particular time of day (like 9 PM).

 - Saying you won’t lend money anymore and cut off conversations about finances.